There are simple steps you can take right away toward hospital violence prevention.

 with individuals when they are in crisis can be the most effective way of preventing future escalation and reducing the risk of violence or incivility, which allows patients and their families to participate in and benefit from your hospital’s culture of safety.

 Fewer injuries, higher staff morale, higher levels of retention, higher patient and staff satisfaction scores, and better compliance with industry best practices and regulations — all are products of a robust culture of safety that culminates in the highest quality, patient-centered care

 And with the money saved, hospital administrators can invest in keeping up with current best practice trends and issue-specific training to further boost these positive outcomes.

-Make violence prevention a matter of policy, not just best practice.
+For a safe hospital, make violence prevention a matter of policy — not just best practice